Catholic Church in Indonesia: Post-independence era

 The first Indonesian archbishop to be made cardinal was Justinus Darmojuwono on 29 June 1967.
 Indonesian Bishops took part in the second Vatican Council, which was convened from 1962 to 1965.

 Pope Paul VI visited Indonesia in 1970, followed in 1989 by Pope John Paul II.
 The places visited were Jakarta (capital of Indonesia), Medan (North Sumatra), Yogyakarta (DI Yogyakarta), cities of Central Java province, Maumere (Flores), and Dili (Timor Timur) (now the country of East Timor).

-The head Archdiocese of Jakarta ("Keuskupan Agung Jakarta"), is Archbishop Ignatius Suharyo Hardjoatmodjo.
+The head of the Archdiocese of Jakarta ("Keuskupan Agung Jakarta") is Archbishop Ignatius Suharyo Hardjoatmodjo.
 Indonesia's only cardinal is Julius Darmaatmadja SJ.
 He took part in the conclave which elected Pope Benedict XVI.
 For health reasons, however, he declined to take part in the recent conclave that elected Pope Francis.

 In 1965, after the overthrow of Sukarno, a purge was carried out against Indonesian communists and alleged communists, especially in Java and Bali.
 Hundreds of thousands, perhaps millions, of civilians were killed in the ensuing turmoil by the army and vigilantes.
 Communism was associated with atheism and since that time every Indonesian citizen has been expected to adopt one of the then five official state-endorsed religions.

 Catholicism and other minority religions have experienced enormous growth especially in areas inhabited by large numbers of Chinese Indonesians and ethnic Javanese.
 For example, in 2000 in Jakarta alone there were 301,084 Catholics, while in 1960 there were only 26,955.
 This means the Catholic population increased elevenfold while in the same period the population of Jakarta merely tripled, from 2,800,000 to 8,347,000.
 This growth may also be attributed to increased migration to the capital from Christian parts of Indonesia when in 1960 there were not so many from the regions residing in Jakarta as now.

 The dramatic increase of the number of Catholics in particular, and Christians in general, has led to enmity and unfounded allegations of "Christianization".

 The second half of the 1990s and beginning of the 2000s were also marked by violence against Catholics in particular and Christians in general.
 However, former president Abdurrahman Wahid, himself a leader of Nahdatul Ulama, one of the biggest Muslim organisations in Indonesia, made several contributions in reconciling the simmering antipathy among the different religious groups.

+In 2006, the Bishops' Conference established Caritas Indonesia, also known as Karina, as the official humanitarian relief organisation of the Indonesian Church.

 As recently as 2010, there were incidents where Catholics and other Christians were banned from celebrating Christmas services.

+Pope Francis visited Indonesia from 3 to 6 September 2024.